 Impacts of external actions in Chargebee on orders.

-Orders have attributes or properties that can be viewed and edited using the web interface.
+Orders have fields or properties that can be viewed and edited using the web interface.
 We list them below.
 If you use our API, then you have access to many more attributes as part of the order resource .

 - Order date: The preferred date around which the order is to be processed.
 This date is automatically determined by Chargebee at the time of invoicing/payment based on the shipping preferences for plans/addons, and the Calendar Billing settings for your site.
 This date can only be modified for orders in queued status.